d8sychain/docker-mediawiki/README.md

 [![MediaWiki](https://raw.githubusercontent.com/d8sychain/docker-mediawiki/master/assets/mediawiki-icon.png)](https://www.mediawiki.org)

+Status: Beta

+*I am considering this docker as beta for the time being.
+Mediawiki itself is fully functional and able to be used in a production environment, however, I have not tested / used all the extensions that are included with the core Mediawiki repository.
+Some of the extensions may require additional libraries and/or additional configurations to function.
+See the documentation for a particular extension.*

 Docker container for [MediaWiki](https://www.mediawiki.org) running under [Nginx](https://www.nginx.com) and [PHP-FPM](https://php-fpm.org/) with [Parsoid](https://www.mediawiki.org/wiki/Parsoid) service.

 Based on LinuxServer.io custom base image [lsiobase/nginx:3.10](https://hub.docker.com/r/lsiobase/nginx/tags?page=1&name=3.10) built with Alpine linux, nginx and S6 overlay.